JMHOO/planet-insight/README.md

 ```

 ### A. Restful service
-It's highly recommend to run restful service on AWS which will have short latence on accessing DynamoDB and S3, but it still can be deployed to your local machine.
+It's highly recommend to run restful service on AWS which will have short latency on accessing DynamoDB and S3, but it still can be deployed to your local machine.

 The recommended EC2 instance is at least: `t2.xlarge` or `m4.xlarge`